ogoudey/Goal-Directed-Agents/README.md

 Discrepancy: The assigned tasks include identifying all cardboard boxes, collecting enough colored blocks, and filling each box completely.
 However, I can only execute the task 'Put the colored blocks in the cardboard box.'
 Thus, I was only able to partially complete the task.
 ```
-where the last output information is all volunteered by the agent.
+where the output text is all volunteered by the agent.

+## Limitations
+This has yet to be evaluated with any significance.